russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 We should also mention that some conditions make focus even harder.
 For example, ADHD.
 If you feel that you may be affected, it's a good idea to speak to a professional for an assessment.
 There are many treatment and management methods available, and you don't need to struggle alone.

 A key step in learning how to focus on school work is to create the right environment and stick to healthy habits.
-Together, the two of these can significantly boost your focus and cognitive function.
+The two of these together can significantly boost your focus and cognitive function.

-Let's delve into some helpful strategies to enhance your study sessions, starting with your health first of all.
+Let's delve into some helpful strategies to enhance your study sessions, starting with your health first.

 Quality sleep is crucial for brain health.
 It helps consolidate memory and clear out brain toxins.
 While everyone's a little different, you should aim for 7-9 hours of sleep per night to ensure your brain is rested and ready to absorb new information.